-Still, for the price, the seats were comfortable, bathrooms were clean, and aisles were wide enough to walk comfortably through.
+Still, for the price, the seats were comfortable, the bathrooms were clean, and the aisles were wide enough to walk comfortably through.

-If you are looking to get more legroom, try to snag a seat next to an emergency exit.
+If you want more legroom, try snapping a seat next to an emergency exit.
 This brings me to my next point…

-The short answer is yes, you can pick your seats if you choose to.
+The short answer is yes; you can pick your seats if you choose to.
 Upon booking, Cebu Pacific will automatically assign you a seat.
-If you wish, you can change and select your seat for an additional fee.
+You can change and select your seat for an additional fee if you wish.

 This will depend entirely on the flight you take with Cebu Pacific.
 Most of this airline’s domestic and short-haul flights do not offer Wi-Fi inflight.
 But, on some of their international flights, Wi-Fi can be purchased.